mdolab/MACH-Aero/installInstructions/install3rdPartyPackages.rst

 ~~~~~~~~~~~~

 ..
 IMPORTANT::
    CGNS depends on a C/Fortran compiler.
-It can be build using either cmake or GNU make.
+It can be built using either CMake or GNU make.
    The instructions here use ``make``.

 CGNS is a general file format for storing CFD data, and is used by ``ADflow``, ``IDWarp``, ``pyHyp``, and ``cgnsUtilities``.